 IaC is a predictable and scalable way to manage cloud infrastructure.
 IaC files can be shared, code-reviewed, and replicated.
-They can be evaluated and certified by security and compliance teams and vended across an organization.
+They can be evaluated and certified by security and compliance teams and then used across an organization.

 Infrastructure as Code templates may include potentially sensitive data when describing the target environment and infrastructure.
 While this information is sent encrypted on Sonatype servers during evaluations, it is strongly recommended that best practices are followed: Information like passwords or API keys should not be exposed in plaintext wherever possible.
 Vaults are a common solution for storing secrets and referencing them inside configuration files.

-Now that you have some basic knowledge on IaC, let’s talk about how Nexus IQ Server works with it.
+Now that you have some basic knowledge of IaC, let’s talk about how Nexus Lifecycle works with it.

 To scan a Terraform plan file, the first step is to generate it.
 This is typically done using the

-terraform plan -out=terraform.plan command during the build process.
+terraform plan -out=terraform.tfplan command during the build process.
 You can easily create a JSON representation of the resolved plan using

 Data Security Practices